 MA/TS Program Purpose

 The MA/TS purposes to provide a basic understanding of Christianity for general educational purposes.
-Trinity’s MA/TS program draws from the breadth of the curriculum requiring substantive study in biblical, theological, and historical and global areas, combined with a significant number of hours in the student’s area of interest.
-The program is particularly suited for Christians desiring to better understand God’s revelation to humanity in the biblical and theological context of orthodox historic Christianity and who are engaged in nonchurch-related vocations or for those seeking a general theological degree to accompany a specialized master’s degree.
+Trinity’s MA/TS program draws from the breadth of the curriculum requiring substantive study in biblical, theological, historical, and global areas, combined with a significant number of hours in the student’s area of interest.
+The program is particularly suited for Christians desiring to better understand God’s revelation to humanity in the biblical and theological context of orthodox historic Christianity and who are engaged in non-pastoral vocations or for those seeking a general theological degree to accompany a specialized master’s degree.
 As a seminary degree, its particular concern is to relate theological studies to the work of the church.
 Program participants may also elect to focus their elective coursework, capstone project, and field education coursework on a particular subject area available in the curriculum or at their particular site.
-The MA/TS may be completed in total at the Florida Regional Center.
+The MA/TS may be completed in total at Trinity Florida.
 Some coursework may also be completed through distance education.

 MA/TS Program Objectives

 - Understand the biblical and theological constructs that form the foundation for the Christian faith